lyuya/l3miageIHM/README.md

 #
 In the routing `/infirmierInfo/(infirmierID)`, you can:
 #
-1.affect a patient with a select list, or drag-drop 2.desaffect a patient with a select list
+1. affect a patient with a select list, or drag-drop
+2. desaffect a patient with a select list
 #
 ##### In the select list, the patients are divided to 3 differents colors:
 #